Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

 ## Overview

-This section will focus uploading your code onto :material-github: [GitHub](https://github.com/).
+This section will focus uploading your code onto :material-github:[GitHub](https://github.com/).
 It is platform that hosts git repositories onto the cloud, which allows developers to collaborate with each other.

 !!! warning